SamBrooksh/NWNSamMod/Plan.md

 Precise Strike - While using a light 1 handed weapon and no shield, add duelist level to damage (Unless immune to crits) - looks like the easiest will probably the hacky way of on-hit scripts
 Canny Defense - When wearing light or no armor, add INT to AC (up to max of Duelist Level)
 #### 2nd Level
-Expert Parry - Bonus to Parry at Level 2
+Expert Parry - Bonus to Parry at Level 2 - Skill Focus?
 #### 3rd Level
 Enhanced Mobility - Gain bonus to AoO (check to see if possible - if not, may rework)
 #### 4th Level
-Grace - Gain +2 to Reflex
+Grace - Gain +2 to Reflex - Gain Lightning Reflex instead - maybe make Grace do something else and can be taken as bonus feat?
 #### 5th Level
-Riposte - Should make AoO after parrying... do more research into if this is possible or what
+Riposte - Should make AoO after parrying... do more research into if this is possible or what - if not change what it does - Improved Parry For now
 #### 6th Level
 Acrobatic Charge - Bonus to Tumble?
 Should be bonus against difficult terrain so maybe get freedom?
 #### 7th Level